didia/didia.me/content/posts/2021-07-02-how-to-keep-learning-while-working-part-3-the-learning-tax-approach.md

 Unfortunately, as time passed, I started to realize that 25 minutes wouldn't be enough to maintain a good learning pace.
 It didn't allow me keep up the pace with most of my online classes as I was always late on weekly assignments.

-After analyzing all the lessons I had taken up to that point, I realized that doubling my learning tax would probably be the better option.
+After analyzing all the classes I had taken up to that point, I realized that doubling my learning tax would probably be the better option.
 However, I was afraid of the impact spending a half day on learning could have on my capacity to deliver on my project tasks.
 Nevertheless, I decided to try it anyway.

 After just two weeks of increasing my learning tax to 50 minutes per day, it was evident that I had found my balance.
 It was a perfect mix.
 My colleagues could barely detect the change.
 I was still delivering on my promises and I had enough time to follow my online classes.
 For me, a learning tax of 10% happened to be my sweet spot.